brannonstarnes/data-structures-and-algorithms/python/insertion_sort/blog.md

 The 23 is reassigned to the the 'empty' index.

 ![diagram 8](<./insertion_sort(8).png>)
+edit: j should equal 2
 ![diagram 9](<./insertion_sort(9).png>)
+edit: j should equal 2
 j is decremented and compared to temp.
 Since temp is NOT less than 8, the while loop is exited.

 ![diagram 10](<./insertion_sort(10).png>)